Comic Steve-O, rockers Everclear to perform shows at Hard Rock's Anthem

 Stay logged in to skip the surveys

-A stunt man as well as a comic, Steve-O (the stage name for the London, England-born Stephen Glover) wrote an autobiography, "Professional Idiot: A Memoir," in 2011.
+A stunt man as well as a comic, Steve-O (the stage name for the London-born Stephen Glover) wrote an autobiography, "Professional Idiot: A Memoir," in 2011.

 After forming in 1992, Everclear has released 11 studio albums and hosts an annual traveling rock and roll show known as Summerland.